Is the Neon Museum Worth Visiting? (Know Before You Go!)

 Unfortunately, there are no discount combination tickets for both General Admission and Brilliant.
 These will have to be purchased separately.

 You can purchase your tickets online here in advance by choosing from available time slots.
 Just showing up at the museum may or may not get you inside.
-It depends on availability so it’s always best to get tickets ahead of time.
+It depends on availability, so it’s always best to purchase admission ahead of time.